DigitalGoldRush/Module-21-Challenge/README.md

 # Module-21-Challenge: Creating a ERC20-Token ICO
+# Module-21-Challenge: Creating an ERC20 token using Crowdsale

 ![https://github.com/DigitalGoldRush/Module-21-Challenge/blob/main/Images/README%20pic.jpg](https://github.com/DigitalGoldRush/Module-21-Challenge/blob/main/Images/README%20pic.jpg)

 ## 1. Overview of the Project

 In this project, we will create a smart contract using Solidity and deploy it to the Javascript VM.
 The smart contract will use ether management functions to implement a financial institution.
 The smart contract will be able to accept deposits, withdraw funds, and check balances.
 The smart contract will also be able to transfer funds between accounts.
+In this project, we will create an ERC20 token using the OpenZeppelin Solidity library.
+We will also create a Crowdsale contract that will manage the entire process, allowing users to send ETH and get back DGR tokens.
+The contract will mint the tokens automatically and distribute them to buyers in one transaction.

 ## 2. Steps Involved

     1. Create a Joint Savings Account Contract in Solidity
     2. Compile and Deploy Your Contract in the JavaScript VM
     3. Interact with Your Deployed Smart Contract
+    1. Create the KaseiCoin token contract
+    2. Create the KaseiCoin Crowdsale contract
+    3. Create the KaseiCoin deployer contract
+    4. Perform a real-world, pre-production test of your crowdsale by deploying to a local blockchain by using Remix, MetaMask, and Ganache.

 ---

 ## Evaluation Evidence

 ### 1. Compile & Deploy
+### 1. Create the KaseiCoin token contract

 ![compile & deploy gif](https://github.com/DigitalGoldRush/Module-20-Challenge/blob/main/Images/compile%20%26%20Deploy%20JointSavings%20contract.gif)

 ### 2. Depositing
+### 2. Create the KaseiCoin Crowdsale contract

 ![deposit gif](https://github.com/DigitalGoldRush/Module-20-Challenge/blob/main/Images/test%20account%20with%20three%20deposits.gif)

 ### 3. Withdrawing & Terminal Output
+### 3. Create the KaseiCoin deployer contract

 ![withdraw gif](https://github.com/DigitalGoldRush/Module-20-Challenge/blob/main/Images/withdrawl%20function%20and%20terminal%20ouptut.gif)